The Vaults feature is presently in (beta) form. Vaults are only available in the PLM Pro and MRP Pro subscription plans.

 When the vault is unlocked, users with deposit access may add files to the vault but may not remove or modify files.

 Aligni maintains a complete audit log for each vault.
 For each event, the time, user (if applicable), event description, and IP address.
-These log entries are automatically removed after 180 days.
 The following are logged:

 - Lock and unlock events

 - Additions and removals from the vault